 Parents and kids will love picturesque Gordes

-After breakfast, travel to the nearby medieval city of Avignon.
+Fuel up with a hearty breakfast today before you meet your guide for a scenic, small-group day trip that starts with the nearby medieval city of Avignon.
 You'll find centuries of fascinating history here, as it was the seat of the Catholic popes for several decades in the 14th century.
-Explore the city on a guided walking tour.
-Visit the UNESCO World Heritage Sites of Le Palais des Papes (Palace of the Popes) and the Pont Saint-Bénézet medieval bridge, the subject of the famous 15th-century song "Sur le Pont d'Avignon."
-Also, visit Avignon Cathedral, Doms Garden, Saint Pierre Basilica, and the Place de l'Horloge, Avignon's main square.
+Stroll to the UNESCO World Heritage Sites of Le Palais des Papes (Palace of the Popes) and the Pont Saint-Bénézet medieval bridge, the subject of the famous 15th-century song "Sur le Pont d'Avignon."
+You'll also visit Avignon Cathedral, Doms Garden, Saint Pierre Basilica, and the Place de l'Horloge, Avignon's main square.

-Next, explore the surrounding Luberon region, known for its vineyards, orchards, and postcard-worthy hilltop villages.
-Visit the town of L'Isle Sur la Sorgue, famous for its outdoor weekend markets, antique stores, and old wooden waterwheels churning over the Sorgue River, which bisects the town.
+Next, you'll explore the surrounding Luberon region, known for its vineyards, orchards, and postcard-worthy hilltop villages.
+Visit the town of L'Isle-sur-la-Sorgue, famous for its outdoor weekend markets, antique stores, and old wooden waterwheels churning over the River Sorgue, which bisects the town.
 There are few better spots to enjoy a relaxing lunch than here in town, which is exactly what you'll do.

-After lunch, head to Gordes, arguably the most beautiful of all the hilltop villages in the Luberon.
+After lunch, continue to Gordes, arguably the most beautiful of all the hilltop villages in the Luberon.
 Its fortified castle dominates the skyline, and from its winding cobbled streets, you can look out to sweeping views over the valley and surrounding hills.
 From Gordes, it's just a short drive to the 12th-century Cistercian Abbey of Notre-Dame de Sénanque.
 Kids will appreciate the slower pace in these small towns, and those interested in history and fairy tales will find much to impress them on today's itinerary.
+At the end of the excursion, your guide will drop you back in Aix for the evening.

 Go e-biking along Cezanne's Route